KaoutharBousbaa1/Kestra_NarutoAI/README.md

     ```

 ## Run the Project
+1. Open Docker Desktpp application
-1. Navigate to your Kestra project directory containing the `docker-compose.yml` file and runStart Kestra using run Docker Compose:
+2. Navigate to your Kestra project directory containing the `docker-compose.yml` file and run Kestra using run Docker Compose:
     ```sh
     docker-compose up -d
     ```

-2. Unzip the folder called `node_modules` in your Discord Bot directory if it is not already unzipped.
+3. Unzip the folder called `node_modules` in your Discord Bot directory if it is not already unzipped.
 Then navigate to the unzipped folder and install the required packages by running the command:
     ```sh
     npm install
     ```

-3. Navigate to your Discord Bot directory and run the following command to start the bot:
+4. Navigate to your Discord Bot directory and run the following command to start the bot:
     ```sh
     nodemon src/index.js
     ```
-4. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.
+5. Open [http://localhost:8080](http://localhost:8080) in your browser to access the Kestra UI.

 ## Final Notes